 The New York-based duo, SOFI TUKKER, represents all that is right about how we're creating music in 2016.
 These musicians are breaking down the barriers that make it easy to distinguish between various genres of music.
-Their blend of Brazilian Bossa Nova, Portuguese folk, West African guitar hooks and German tech house allow their music to become a unique style of pop that appeals to audiences with a wide array of varying musical tastes.
+Their blend of modern Brazilian Bossa Nova, Portuguese folk, West African guitar hooks and German tech house allow their music to become a unique style of pop that appeals to audiences with a wide array of varying musical tastes.

-Hawley-Weld's vocals are layered with soft textured sounds that compliment the fast-paced house beats and act as a buffer to the diverse range of instruments that appear throughout each track.
+Hawley-Weld's vocals are layered with soft textured sounds that compliment the fast-paced house beats and act as a conduit to the diverse range of instruments that appear throughout each track.

-EARMILK had the chance to quickly catch up with the duo and asked them what their thoughts were on the evolving electronic space;
+EARMILK had the chance to quickly catch up with the duo to discuss their thoughts on the evolving electronic and pop music space;

 "Everyone today has really been exploring more ways of turning electronic music into live performances.
 Luckily, I think our music compared to others, leaves us with a lot of live instruments to pick and choose from, so it helps with figuring out how to translate our recorded music to the stage."
 Halpern

 "When it comes to live performances though, its still important to have the prerecorded kick come in on time because you want it to sound good for the audience but we're constantly having conversations on how to do more without taking away the quality of the music."
 Halpern

 Similar to the light up drum/globe structures that bands like Purity Ring use, SOFI TUKKER treat audiences to a visually appealing tree-like structure that Tukker uses as a standing beat pad.

 "The tree branches holds books from the Portuguese poet that helped us write the lyrics for the first two singles.
 We tried a lot of different things, we even tied fruit to the ends for while.
 We went through a lot of cantaloupe until it was just too difficult to maintain, so we ended up with the books" Hawley-Weld